Our Favourite 60th Birthday Ideas in London

 Anyone marking this birthday deserves the very best, so here it is...

 Sweet Sixty is the new Sweet Sixteen (oh go on, humour us).
 And for your 60th birthday, we got you an Oprah quote: “Every birthday you decide whether to mark it the end of your greatest days or the beginning of your finest hour.”
-It’s just up to you whether your finest hour consists of London’s best Michelin-star dining, learning a new skill, or having a spa day and not learning anything at all.
+It’s just up to you whether your finest hour consists of London’s best Michelin Star dining, learning a new skill, or having a spa day and not learning anything at all.
 We’ve compiled our pick of the best places to celebrate your six decades on this planet, from some of the city’s top private dining rooms to classic cocktail bars and other London birthday experiences.
 You’re welcome.
-Yes, we've given you the finest 60th birthday ideas that London has to offer… but you’ll have to make the bookings yourself though.
+Yes, here at Plum Guide, weve undergone extensive research (as always) and given you the finest 60th birthday ideas that London has to offer.
+You will have to make the bookings yourself though…

 If the walls at Britain’s oldest surviving cocktail bar could talk, they’d tell you how the Queen Mother liked her morning gin and Dubonnet (30% gin, 70% Dubonnet, apparently), and how Dudley Moore once hijacked the piano.
 Then they’d probably say: “go home, you’re drunk.”
 The American Bar may have been around since the 1890s, but it’s still considered one of the world’s best cocktail bars.
 Book a table here for a classy evening of expertly mixed tipples and twinkly live jazz.